JamorMoussa/Build-Simple-API-Using-Flask-Tutorial/README.md

 > **Note:**
 > This tutorial does not cover how to build machine learning models, as our focus is on deploying pretrained models.

+### TODO:

+- [] Schedule a meeting to discuss the core of this tutorial and distribute tasks.